jrehor/kcc/README.md

 Loops are available in k in form of **six** simple and strong abstractions known as **adverbs**.
 Each by itself, and even more so when combined together, are sufficient to completely displace the way of thinking in explicit loops.
 Also, it comes without saying that k supports **recursion**, which is no less elegant way to avoid loops in many pracatical situations.

 But lets focus on adverbs.
-Here is the majestic six:
+Here is the magnificent six:

 ----------------
 adverb **each** is `f'x`